apmiller108/beatbrain/PROJECT.md

 - [ ] Window scrolls all the way up after removing a track.
 Is is necessary to reload the playlist here?
 - [ ] Is it necessary to reload the playlist when adding tracks?
 Can we do optimistic update to the view.
 Can the playlist stats be updated asynchronously?
 - [ ] Window scrolls all the way up after clicking the mp3 link
+- [ ] Change key notation select to something else.
+It looks like crap.
 ## TODOs for Feature: Playlist (Phase 4: harmonic mixing engine)
 - [ ] Remove limit from DB query
 - [ ] Add harmonic mixing select with options none, strict and creative (discuss this)